zpzim/SCAMP/docs/source/cli.rst

   # Build with Ninja (requires ninja)
   cmake -G "Ninja" -DCMAKE_CXX_COMPILER=/path/to/compiler

-Windows CUDA builds seem to only work using visual studio tools (and the CUDA visual studio extensions) currently.
-Looking into making this work more generally with other generators.
+Windows CUDA builds will only work using visual studio tools (and the CUDA visual studio extensions).
+This is due to the fact that the visual studio toolchain is the only suppored toolchain for compiling cuda on windows, changing the C++ compiler will cause nvcc to fail.
+Therefore you can only use other generators for C++ only builds.

 Forcing CUDA (or No CUDA)
 ************************************